-We further report that, during the course of the audit, we have not become aware of any violation of the provisions of law No.7 of 2010 concerning the Capital Markets Authority and its related regulations during the year ended 30 April 2023 that might have had a material effect on the business of the Parent Company or on its financial position.
+We further report that, during the course of our audit, we have not become aware of any violations of the provisions of Law No. 7 of 2010 concerning establishment of Capital Markets Authority "CMA" and organization of security activity and its executive regulations, as amended, during the year ended 31 December 2023 that might have had a material effect on the business of the Parent Company or on its financial position.